Vazelon Monastery: Acts of Vazelon

-Outside pressure

-While many Turks lived peacefully within the Empire of Trebizond, others lived outside.
+The Acts show that Turks settled in the central Trabzon area by 1432 at the latest, some of whom held property.
+However, names and titles in the Empire of Trebizond showed Turkish influence as early as the 1200s.
+Some titles in the Komnenian royal court, for example, were derived from Turkic and Mongolian languages around this time.
+Many different ethnic and religious groups interacted with Vazelon Monastery during Trapezuntine times; for example, Persians and Turks donated or sold land to the monastery, and some Turks were the official witnesses to land deals.
 The sedentary Turks were culturally distinct from the nomadic Turkmen tribes which lived outside the empire.
 The Acts of Vazelon and the Chronicle of Michael Panaretos (Note: Panaretos was a writer from the Empire of Trebizond who lived in the 1300s.) both record raids on Pontic villages by these nomads from outside the empire.
 The raids did some damage to the Empire of Trebizond's economy.
 Manpower was short; as a result, slaves were expensive compared to land and livestock.
 Sometimes the raiders would ransom Trapezuntines back to their families.
 In the 13th century, the cost to release a hieromonk’s sister was the fixed price of 850 aspers.
 Most Trapezuntine monasteries, even those close to the capital, were fortified; this further evidences pressure from outside forces.
 Raids began as early as 1261.
 In that year, one woman left her inherited land to Vazelon for the salvation of her and her parents' souls.
 This was a typical reason for ceding land to the monastery.
 She also had another reason for giving up her property: five of her sons had been kidnapped, leaving her unable to care for the land alone.

-Trapezuntine food and agriculture

 The Acts provide some further information on food and food exports from the Empire of Trebizond.
 Trapezuntine peasants had access to a wide diet when compared to other medieval societies.
 During the 1290s, coastal markets sold rice, dairy products, meat, olive oil, and a variety of fruits and vegetables, though some of these items were only affordable to the upper classes.
 The Empire of Trebizond exported black wine and hazelnuts; today, hazelnuts remain a valuable agricultural product in northeastern Turkey.
 The Acts also provide information on agricultural tools in Vazelon.
 Vazelon's monks recorded the wills of some farmers; one farmer, living in the 13th century, left behind a plough and an eliktrin (Note: The eliktrin was a sort of two-pronged fork.
 Farmers used it to turn arable soil on inclines too steep for ploughing.) in their will.
 People in the region surrounding Vazelon also used threshing floors and simple watermills.